mikekpl/country-picker-x/README.md

           }

-          /* Set to false if you want to disable Dial Code in the results and true if you want to show it Set to zero if you don't have a custom JSON list of countries in your raw file */ }, false, 0);
+          /* Set to false if you want to disable Dial Code in the results and true if you want to show it Set to zero if you don't have a custom JSON list of countries in your raw file otherwise use resourceId for your customly available countries */
+      }, false, 0);
   countryPicker.show();
 ```